morio-u/hane-ec/README.md

 and operational best practices commonly required in real production environments.

 ## Current Status

-- Core EC application implemented (API + admin functionality)
+* Core EC application implemented (API + admin functionality)
-- Local development environment using Docker
+* Local development environment using Docker
-- Database schema management with Alembic
+* Database schema management with Alembic
+* AWS infrastructure configured (VPC, Subnets, Route Tables, Security Groups, EC2)
+* Application deployed to Amazon EC2
+* Nginx configured as a web server
+* Live demo environment available for testing

 ## Planned (In Progress)

-- AWS-based infrastructure (EC2 or managed services)
+* Amazon RDS integration
+* Reverse proxy and service management improvements
-- CI/CD pipeline integration
+* CI/CD pipeline integration
-- Automated testing
+* Automated testing
-- Production deployment and operational validation
+* Production deployment and operational validation

 ## Technology Stack

-- Backend: Python, FastAPI
+* Backend: Python, FastAPI
-- Templating: Jinja2
+* Templating: Jinja2
-- Database: PostgreSQL
+* Database: PostgreSQL
+* Infrastructure: AWS (VPC, EC2, Security Groups)
+* Web Server: Nginx
-- Containerization: Docker
+* Containerization: Docker
-- Migration: Alembic
+* Migration: Alembic
-- Version Control: GitHub
+* Version Control: GitHub

 ## Notes

-- This project is not yet deployed to a public production environment.
+* This project is currently under active development.
+* The live environment is intended for learning and demonstration purposes.
-- All configurations, data, and examples are non-production and for demonstration purposes only.
+* All configurations, data, and examples are non-production and for demonstration purposes only.
-- No proprietary or confidential information is included.
+* No proprietary or confidential information is included.

 ## Purpose

 This project serves as a learning and demonstration platform to show how application development can evolve toward production-ready and operationally sustainable systems.